-Are Sex Addiction and Pornography Present in Your Life?
+Are Sex and Pornography Issues Present in Your Life?

-Sexual addiction is a disease that shatters individuals, couples and families to their core.
+Sexual issues significantly affect individuals, couples and families to their core.
 It shows itself in many ways at home, on the job, in public or online:

 - Addictive use of porn and online sex sites

 - Serial infidelity and adultery

 - Anonymous sexual hook-ups

 - Use of prostitutes and sexual massage